 Mistake No. 1: Trying to Low Ball on Salary and Benefits

 IT is one of the most competitive fields out there.
 If you’re not willing to pay the going rate for IT talent, top candidates will end up working for your competition.
-Determine the median salary range for IT professionals in your region by using a salary tool that allows you to input job title and location, and make sure you mention that range early in the hiring process to avoid wasting time.
+Determine the median salary range for IT professionals in your region by using a salary tool that allows you to input job titles and locations, and make sure you mention that range early in the hiring process to avoid wasting time.

 You also may need to get creative with benefits and perks.
 Today’s workers are especially interested in career and skills development, so show them you’re invested in their future with skills training, tuition reimbursement, and student loan aid.